mimblewimble/grin/doc/build.md

 After following the instructions above to build a testnet executable and ensuring it's on your system path, create two directories wherever you prefer.
 Call one 'wallet' and one 'server'.

-Copy the 'grin.toml' file from the project root into the 'server' directory.

 In the 'wallet' directory (preferably in a separate terminal window), run the following command to create a wallet seed:

 ```